We Need Volunteers!

 There are many feral cats in Ireland and help is needed to trap, neuter and return the cats to their original location.
 Regular feeding of these animals and their colony may also be required.

-We require a home visit by one of our volunteers before we will allow any cat or dog to go permanent home.
-We have a checklist we will give you to run though, and will provide you with a brief training program to make sure you're comfortable with our process.
+We require a home visit by one of our volunteers before we will allow any cat or dog to go to a permanent home.
+There is a checklist we will give you to run though, and we will provide you with a brief training program to make sure you're comfortable with our process.

-We don't have an office location, so this is a work from home as needed role.
-It includes activities like data entry, answering the phone line, posting Facebook and Twitter updates and maintaining the rescues website.
+We don't have an office location, so this is a work-from-home-as-needed role.
+It includes activities like data entry, answering the phone, posting Facebook and Instagram updates and maintaining the rescue’s website.